erikdubois/Linux-Mint-17.1-on-MacBook-Pro-5-4/README.md

 # Open issues

-	- when closing lid computer does not suspend
+	- when closing lid computer does not suspend [SOLVED]
 	- brightness setting lighter at startup